 - Sign off on the proposal faculty partner signature line if you unconditionally support it.
-An email approval to the student and their BSS academic adviser is also permissible.
+An email approval to the student and their BSS academic advisor is also permissible.

 Faculty Reviewers serve on the BSS Proposal Review and Admission committee.
 The faculty rubric guides consistency for the faculty review process.
 The committee meets three times a year in clustered teams based upon the makeup of the proposals submitted that term.

 Please request a service letter from Julie Cohara, Director of Degree Programs, to get credit for your service as a faculty partner or reviewer.